Emergency and payday loan alternatives that could save you money

 7. Get a cash advance from your credit card

-As of July 2024, the average credit card purchase has an interest rate of nearly 21 percent.
-On top of this, credit card issuers typically charge an extra fee between 3 percent and 5 percent on cash advances.
+As of November 2024, the average credit card interest rate was nearly 21 percent.
+On top of this, credit card issuers typically charge an extra cost on cash advances totaling between 3 percent and 5 percent.
 So, if you take a cash advance of $700 from your credit card, you’ll likely incur a transaction fee between $21 and $35 on top of higher interest rates.

 Even so, if you’re in a bind and need money quickly, a credit card advance is still a much safer choice than going with payday loans.
 Not only are advances cheaper due to lessened interest rates, but they’re also a more practical option, with most offering a longer repayment option than payday loans.